Klosterneuburg Abbey: Wine

 The abbey has produced fine wine since its foundation.
-The abbey owns large amount of lands for vineyards around the region, with its wine priced amongst sommeliers.
+The abbey owns large amount of lands for vineyards around the region, with its wine prized amongst sommeliers.
 Klosterneuburg's vineyards were also the first ones to be certified carbon neutral in the country.
 The region itself has received investment from the federal government.

 Social commitment

 In accordance with the social statute of the foundation issued in 2000, annually at least 10% of the profits generated in the commercial enterprises are used for social purposes.
 A known social project is the Concordia project by the Jesuit father Georg Sporschill, which helps almost 100 Romanian street children and supports the elderly in Moldova.
 Smaller campaigns such as child protection centers in India and Honduras, women's aid projects in Afghanistan or an eye clinic in South Sudan are also funded.

 Provosts

 Klosterneuburg has had 66 provosts in its history.
 With the exception of two four-year lapses at the end of the sixteenth and beginning of the seventeenth centuries, the community has enjoyed stable and continual self–governance for nearly 900 years.